salehrafi/Library_Management_System/README.md

 # Library_Management_System
-Library Management System (LMS), which is made with full Java Swing using the OOP concept, only creates databases by using files (.txt format)
+Library Management System (LMS), which is created with Java Swing using the OOP concept, Database is created by using files (.txt format)